New York City Sexual Abuse Lawyers

 The person who abused you should be held responsible for their actions.
 You should not have to bear the cost of their abuse.
 Unfortunately, pursuing compensation for sexual abuse can be a complex process.
 The damages you are seeking may be difficult to quantify.
 This means that the case will likely be contested.

 The details of pursuing compensation should not be your concern.
-Your focus should be on your treatment and recovery from the trauma you have sustained.
+Your focus should be on your treatment and recovery from your sustained trauma.
 We will take over your case and handle everything on your behalf.
 This may include consulting with experts, such as psychotherapists and medical doctors.
 We will work with them to assess how the sexual abuse has impacted you.
 This may also include determining how this trauma may affect you in the future.

 Why Should You Choose Harris Keenan & Goldfarb?